yudhisteer/Box-Optimization-with-Genetic-Algorithm/README.md

         children[1].chromosome = child2
         return children
 ```
-If we now run the code:
+If we now run the code we get Score and used space for child1:
 ```
 children[0].fitness()
 print('Score: ',children[0].score_evaluation)